intherejeet/intherejeet.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome!
-I'm **Inderjeet**, a Senior AI Researcher at **Fujitsu Research Europe**, where I'm driving the frontier of AI towards security, reliability, and practicality.
+I'm **Inderjeet**, a Senior Researcher at **Fujitsu Research Europe**, where I'm driving the frontier of AI towards security, reliability, and practicality.
 My work is at the intersection of generative and trustworthy AI.

 ## Profession Achievements 🏆🔬